Latest Posts

 Reports

 Reporting allows us to evaluate our success in communication and marketing efforts as well as do research for future projects.
 Enrollment Management offers a variety of reporting that's helpful to units across campus.
 If you're a unit that sends communications via Enrollment Management/OUA processes, you can request small-scale custom reporting as well.
 Reporting Resources Accept/Decline Surveys.
-The first-year accept/decline survey and the transfer accept/decline survey allow units to look at [...]
+Our accept/decline surveys allow units to look at a variety of questions asked to [...]

 Surveys